Only Sixteen

 "Only Sixteen" is a song by American singer-songwriter Sam Cooke, released in May 1959.
-The song was a top 15 hit on Billboard's Hot R&B Sides chart and also charted within the top 30 of the Billboard Hot 100 and the UK Singles Chart.
+It was a top 15 hit on Billboard's Hot R&B Sides chart and also charted within the top 30 of the Billboard Hot 100 and the UK Singles Chart.
 In the UK it was covered, and taken to No. 1, by Craig Douglas.

 Background

 "Only Sixteen" was inspired by the sixteenth birthday of Lou Rawls's stepsister, Eunice.
-The song was originally intended for actor Steve Rowland, who often hung around the Keen studio.
+It was originally intended for actor Steve Rowland, who often hung around the Keen studio.
 Rowland asked Cooke to write a song for him, and Cooke borrowed the bridge from an earlier song of his, "Little Things You Do".
-Rowland's manager disliked the song, and Cooke re-recorded it for himself.
+Rowland's manager disliked the result, and Cooke re-recorded it for himself.
+The composition was originally credited to Barbara Campbell, a pseudonym used for Cooke, Lou Adler and Herb Alpert.
+Cooke married the real Barbara Campbell in October 1959.
+"Only Sixteen" was, in fact, solely written by Cooke.

 Personnel

 Credits adapted from the liner notes to the 2003 compilation Portrait of a Legend: 1951–1964.